filswan/multi-chain-storage/README.md

 ## Work Process

 1. Users upload a file they want to backup to filecoin network
-2. User pay currencies we support to send tokens to our payment contract address, see [Configuration](#Configuration)
+2. User pay currencies we support to send tokens to our payment contract address defined in [Configuration](#Configuration)
 3. MCS writes the transaction info to our system
 4. MCS scan those source files uploaded and paid but not yet created to car files, and then do the following steps:
    1. compute the max price for each source file, based on the source file size, token paid, and exchange rate betwee USDC and wFil
-   2. if the scanned source file size sum is equal or greater than `[swan_task].min_file_size` defined in [Configuration](#Configuration), or the earliest source file to be merged to car file is more 1 day ago, then MCS will do the following steps by calling Swan Client API, see [Swan Client](https://github.com/filswan/go-swan-client)
+   2. if the scanned source file size sum is equal or greater than `[swan_task].min_file_size` defined in [Configuration](#Configuration), or the earliest source file to be merged to car file is more 1 day ago, then MCS will do the following steps by calling [Swan Client](https://github.com/filswan/go-swan-client) API
       1. create car files, use the minimum max price among the source files to be merged as the max price for the whole car file
       2. upload car files
       3. create task on swan platform
 5. Market Matcher allocate miners for the car file created in last step
-6. MCS send deals by calling Swan Client API, see [Swan Client](https://github.com/filswan/go-swan-client)
+6. MCS send deals by calling [Swan Client](https://github.com/filswan/go-swan-client) API
 7. MCS Scan Scheduler module scan the deal info from lotus
 8. When DAO organization find the deal active on lotus, they will sign to agree to unlock the user's payment for this deal.
-9. After success DAO signatures equal or greater than DAO threshold defined in smart contract, and after 1 minute later of the last DAO signature, MCS will unlock the user's payment, release the moeny spent on send deal by [Swan Client](https://github.com/filswan/go-swan-client) to `[polygon].payment_recipient_address` defined in [Configuration](#Configuration)
+9. After success DAO signatures number equal or greater than DAO threshold defined in smart contract, and after 1 minute later of the last DAO signature, MCS will unlock the user's payment, release the moeny spent on send deal by [Swan Client](https://github.com/filswan/go-swan-client) to `[polygon].payment_recipient_address` defined in [Configuration](#Configuration)
 10. After all deals of a car file are unlocked, MCS refund the remaining money to user wallet address used when pay in step 2.